syncfusion-content/uwp-docs/uwp/sfrangeslider/Setting-Range.md

 ---
 layout: post
-title: Range options to select range of values in SfRangeSlider control
+title: Range options to select range of values in Syncfusion SfRangeSlider control
 description: Range options to select range of values in SfRangeSlider control
 platform: uwp
 control: SfRange Slider